-Rule #1: The Ball Can’t Fall Out of Bounds
+Rule #1: The Ball Must Stay Inbounds

 This simple alteration is one of the main differences between pickleball and other net-centric sports.

-Experts will tell you, if you make fewer mistakes; you’ll win more games.
+Pro Tip: Experts will tell you, if you make fewer mistakes; you’ll win more games.
 Even 5.0 players tend to hit plenty of safe shots and let their opponents make the error.

-On that note, there has to be at least one bounce per side on both the serve AND the return of serve.
+In pickleball there has to be at least one bounce per side on both the serve AND the return of serve.
 When the ball is coming in your direction after the serve, you need to make sure that you let it bounce once before you hit it.

-In addition, and this is unique to the game of pickleball, the return of serve must be allowed to bounce.
+In addition, and this is unique to the game of pickleball, the return of serve must also be allowed to bounce.
 So, if you served, and your opponent blasts a deep return your way, you MUST let the ball bounce before playing it.

 After the two-bounce rule has been completed, either side may play the ball in the air or let it bounce.

 This rule applies to both singles and doubles.

 For the most complete explanation of the double bounce rule and why it’s even a rule – click here.

 Rule #4: Serves Can’t Land In The No-Volley Zone